powersj/ocv/README.md

   * Georgia Institute of Technology

 ## Reviewers
-A huge thank you to the following project reviewers:
+A huge thank you to the following for thier feedback, evaluation, and support:
+ * Dr. David A. Joyner
+ * Dr. Watler & Marjie Powers
+ * Olga Martyusheva
  * Alex Balderson
- * Jim & Marjie Powers
  * Aaron Anderson

 # License